CarPC build part 2: hardware, still

 Feeding keypresses from steering wheel buttons to navit turned out to be a straightforward process.
 In Linux, there is a kernel module for this purpose- uinput.
 It basically allows user-space software to create virtual input devices, and inject events via this device.
 These events are then passed to kernel input layer, and are further processed as if they came from hardware keyboard.

-There are nice python bindings in evdev python library, which made this process really easy.
+python library, which made this process really easy.

-After plugging in USB GPS dongle and running gpsd, I have almost usable navigation system.
+After plugging in USB GPS dongle and running gpsd

 Why almost?
 A couple of things I don't like in current setup: